 If the haemoglobin concentration is lower, blood donation could render the donor temporarily anaemic.
 If the blood is too “thick” it is not readily given to patients.
 A very high haemoglobin concentration can also be caused by a disease.
 This is why a donor candidate like this will be asked to see a doctor for more specific examinations.

-The Blood Service Biobank, established in summer 2017, will facilitate for instance research into blood donors’ health and wellbeing.
+The Blood Service Biobank, established in summer 2017, facilitates for instance research into blood donors’ health and wellbeing.
 In addition, the samples and data collected in the biobank can be used in medical research, for example as a control group.

 Biobank materials will only be released to ethically and scientifically acceptable research projects, and they are transferred in coded, i.e. anonymous format, for research purposes.
-So far, samples have been sent to the FinnGen research project.
+Read more about our biobank research.

 Giving a sample is always based on voluntary consent.
 The samples for the Blood Service Biobank are collected in connection with blood donation, and no extra samples are required.
 Giving the sample does not affect the duration of the blood donation, the total amount of blood donated, or future blood donations.